SanderDebroyer-UCLL/cycling-manager-frontend/README.md

 ## ✅ Klaar!

-De frontend is nu live op Vercel en correct verbonden met de backend via CORS-configuratie.\
+De frontend is nu live op Vercel en correct verbonden met de backend via CORS-configuratie.

+U+00A0
+U+00A0
+U+00A0
+U+00A0
+U+00A0

 # 🚴‍♂️ Cycling Manager – Lokale Opstartinstructies